 Plucking is safe to do when on the above medications or productsonly if your technique is good.
 May people are very aggressive with the plucking also plucking skin with the hair they are trying to remove.
 Sometimes it is difficult to pluck yourself safely on parts of the face that are hard to see- such as the chin and neck.
 An alternative is to have a professional do the plucking.

-I commonly recommend threading as a facial hair grooming technique for areas such as the eyebrows.
+I commonly recommend hair removal by threading as a facial hair grooming technique for areas such as the eyebrows.
 With this technique, that originated from India and parts of the Middle East, threads are twisted together and run across an area with the hairs being pulled out as they are unwound.
 There is much less chance of skin trauma with threading.
 People have different opinions as to whether threading or waxing hurts more, however, from my perspective, an area where the skin has been torn off hurts a lot too and for longer.

 If you would like to get more information on hair removal that we offer in our office, click here.

 Interested in videos about Dermatology?
 Check out our YouTube channel.